Crash Nitro Kart: Plot

+Characters

-CharactersCrash Nitro Kart features around twenty-seven characters, sixteen of which are playable.
+Crash Nitro Kart features around twenty-seven characters, sixteen of which are playable.
 The sixteen characters are split into four teams of four with each team driving karts of a matching color.

 "Team Bandicoot", which pilots blue karts, is led by Crash Bandicoot, the titular protagonist of the series.
 His kart is an all-round performer with exceptional acceleration.
 Coco Bandicoot, Crash's younger genius sister, programmed her kart's wheels to balance their speed better, improving her kart's turning ability.
 Crunch Bandicoot, Crash's friend, originally created by Doctor Neo Cortex to destroy Crash, pilots a kart with amazing momentum and speed but slow acceleration.
 Fake Crash, an imperfect duplicate of Crash, becomes accessible as a playable character if the player performs 50 consecutive speed boosts on any track in Adventure Mode as a member of Team Cortex.

 "Team Cortex", which pilots red karts, is led by Doctor Neo Cortex, Crash's archenemy and main antagonist of the series.
 Like Crash, Cortex pilots a kart that excels in acceleration.
 Doctor N. Gin, Doctor Cortex's right-hand man, is a mechanical genius who pilots a kart that specializes in turning ability.
 Tiny Tiger, Doctor Cortex's most faithful henchman, is a hulking giant who pilots a kart with a high top speed like Crunch.
 Doctor Nefarious Tropy, the self-proclaimed master of time, becomes accessible as a playable character if the player beats all the time records in Race Time Trial Mode.

 "Team Oxide", which pilots yellow karts, is led by Crash Team Racing's main antagonist Nitrous Oxide.
 His henchmen, Zam and Zem, become accessible as playable characters if the player wins the Purple and Green Gem in Adventure Mode respectively.
 "Real Velo", the form Emperor Velo is seen at the end of Adventure Mode, is a part of the Yellow Team and becomes accessible as a playable character if the player wins the Adventure Mode twice: once as a member of Team Bandicoot and once as a member of Team Cortex.

 "Team Trance", which pilots green karts, is led by N. Trance, the egg-like master of hypnotism.
 Dingodile and Polar, whom N. Trance has hypnotized, becomes accessible as playable characters if the player wins the Red and Blue Gem in Adventure Mode respectively.
 Pura, whom Trance has also hypnotized, becomes accessible as a playable character if the player performs 50 consecutive speed boosts on any track in Adventure Mode as a member of Team Bandicoot.